-For notary jobs, this is strictly a traveling NY notary housecall/officecall service (A NYC notary can meet you at your Manhattan home, office, local cafe or any other convenient location for notarizations).
+For notary jobs, this is strictly a traveling Manhattan notary housecall/officecall service (A NYC notary can meet you at your Manhattan home, office, local cafe or any other convenient location for notarizations).
 For the apostille service, we do offer an office to manage the apostille process (at 110 East 28th St., , by appointment only).
 We do not provide the apostilles at the office (we obtain them from you by bringing your document to the county and state agencies within the NY government).
 Documents that require an apostille that don’t require notarization can be FedExed to a mailing address we can provide once the documents are reviewed.

 3. Can you obtain a certified copy of my NYC marriage certificate?

 We would need the original of a notarized authentication letter.
 You can click on the link below for the wording and format required.

 You can fill in the following names on the line for who to provide the records to: Michael Senz or William Plucinski.
 We also will need a xerox of your marriage license that includes date and location of marriage and full names of bride and groom and birthdates.

 Then we will obtain the proper authentications or apostille after obtaining the marriage certificate.

 4. How does it work with a mobile or traveling notary public and what is the difference between a mobile notary and a regular notary?